ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-27-bfv-bgv-slot-rotation.md

 ### Why Rotations are Expensive in FHE?
 If the polynomial shuffle is so fast, why is Rotation often cited as one of the slowest operations in FHE?

-The answer lies not in the *data*, but in the *key*.
+The answer lies not in the *data*, but in the *secret key*.
 While we can easily shuffle the ciphertext polynomials, doing so fundamentally alters the mathematical relationship between the ciphertext and the secret key.
 We have shuffled the data as we like within the ciphertext, but the modified ciphertext becomes incompatible with the original secret key, rendering decryption impossible without a heavy maintenance operation, known as key switching.

 ### The Hard Part: Key Mismatch
 To understand this, recall that a BGV/BFV ciphertext is a pair of polynomials $(c_0, c_1)$ that hides a message $m(x)$ relative to a secret key $s(x)$: